 Dean D. Krahn, MS, MD, Margaret Mary Kotz, DO, Co-Chairs, and Michael Goedde, MS, MD, Associate Chair

-The Maintenance of Certification and Evidence‐Based Treatment Committee (MOC/EBT Committee) was formed because of the growing need for members to be informed about maintenance of certification in addiction psychiatry and evidence‐based treatment in addictions.
+The CPD committee was formed because of the growing need for members to be informed about maintenance of certification in addiction psychiatry and evidence‐based treatment in addictions.
 What works, how do we know and how can we put into practice?
 The overarching goal is to provide resource information that will be clinically useful to the field and to increase the likelihood that practitioners actually implement these treatments in their own practices and programs.
 The committee was recently merged with the Publications and Products Committee, which produces and oversees the development and dissemination of AAAP educational products, generates products and works with other AAAP committees to facilitate the development of products

 John Fromson, MD, Chair